ahmedcodein/salesware/README.md

 ## 1 Introduction

-SalesWare is developed to help sales team to digitalize their sales process and track opportunities progress.
+SalesWare is developed to help sales teams to digitalize their sales process and track opportunities progress.
 In this introduction, the user will find all the required information to start working with SalesWare.

 In this section, we provide you with what you need to use SalesWare.
 First we define the important terms and then provide a complete user manual which will help you start working with SalesWare.